vic-ma/howtodismantle.github.io/_posts/2023-12-16-Christmas-Special-Michelles-unique-Christmas-moment-generator-machine-with-crazy-AI.md

 ---

 This article marks the one-year anniversary of this blog!
 The first article was published in December 2022.
-2023 was clearly the year of the rise of artificial intelligence (AI).
+Now, 2023 was clearly the year of the rise of artificial intelligence (AI).
 That's why we're dedicating this article on to how to use AI.

-Unlike our other articles, we will first take a look at the result.
-What we're building is a unique Christmas moment generator machine.
-You submit your current mood, you favorite color style, and your favorite animal.
-Then, DALL-E will generate a unique image that reflects these keywords.
+We will build a unique Christmas moment generator machine.
+You submit your current mood, a color scheme, and an animal.
+Then, [DALL-E](https://en.wikipedia.org/wiki/DALL-E) will generate a unique image that reflects these keywords.
 In this article, we'll have a look behind the scenes on how to connect Peakboard to the OpenAI Large Language Model (LLM) for generating images.

 ![image](/assets/2023-12-16/result.gif)